afiafahmida/Dataset-for-Class-level-Code-Smell-collected-from-Open-Source-Projects/README.md

 ## **Note:**
- The **full raw dataset is NOT included here** due to privacy, licensing, or storage constraints.
-To request access to the complete dataset, please contact any of the authors:
+For further queries, please contact any of the authors:

 > **Name:** AFIA FAHMIDA
 > **Email:** afiafahmida.p@outlook.com